Guides

 Tesla Model Y Buying Price

-The Model Y comes in two variants that are distinguished by different drivetrain and battery pack configurations.
+The Model Y comes in three variants that are distinguished by different drivetrain and battery pack configurations.

-The base model, known simply as the Model Y or the rear-wheel drive (RWD) version, like the Model 3, will most likely be the popular variant; and will be the subject of this guide.
+The base model, known simply as the Model Y or the rear-wheel drive (RWD) is by far the most popular variant; and will be the subject of this guide.

 👉 View the full pricing and features of both Tesla Model Y variants.